 To the cynical, hypocritical hearts of the Pharisees, Jesus says the greatest commandment is the love of God (Matthew 22:37-40).

 To the pagan, cosmopolitan people of Colossae and Corinth Paul says to begin with love (Colossians 3:14 & I Corinthians 13).

 Your children’s hearts are no more difficult to reach than the hearts of these folks.
 The message is the same today, the love of God must come first.
 This doesn’t mean that this truth will be immediately embraced by your children.
 But it does mean that you cannot leave out requiring the love of God in your parenting (Ephesians 6:4).
 Otherwise, your parental direction will be just an empty form of work-righteousness or manipulation.
 Obedience without love is a formula for disaster.

 What does this look like in practice?

-“The Bible says that you must obey mommy right away.”
+Instead of saying “The Bible says that you must obey mommy right away,”

 Loving God is not optional for anyone, including your children.
 It really cones down to this reality – we can love God or face his wrath.